9.9K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jodhpur air is currently 7 times above the WHO annual air quality guideline value
+PM2.5 concentration in Jodhpur is currently 6.3 times the WHO annual air quality guideline value

 Moderate 78 US AQI